iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/fundamentals/first-principles-thinking.md

 ## What Is First Principles Thinking?

 First principles thinking is the art of breaking down complex problems into their most basic, proven elements and then reassembling them from the ground up.
 It's about distinguishing between what we think we know and what we can prove through evidence and logical reasoning.

+## The Power of Starting from Zero

+### Quick Practice
+Take a moment to apply first principles thinking to a daily activity:

+1. Choose a common task you perform (e.g., your morning routine)
+2. List all your assumptions about how it must be done
+3. Question each assumption: "Why do I believe this is necessary?"
+4. Identify the fundamental goal of the task
+5. Design a new approach based only on what's truly essential

+**Consider This**: What "obvious" solutions in your field might be based on outdated assumptions?

 ### The Power of Fundamental Truth